 The online CITI Program training is available to all Valparaiso University faculty, staff, and students.
 When registering for the program, be sure to affiliate with Valparaiso University.
 Choose a course(s) that most closely aligns with the type of research that will be conducted.

 - NSF Resource Center – Webinars from the Policy Outreach Center on various topics – February 2022

 - NSF email summarizing PAPPG changes and Research.gov functionality – October 4, 2021

 - NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support – June 2021

-- NSF has issued revised Frequently Asked Questions (FAQs) Regarding Current and Pending Support.
-These FAQs have been revised for consistency with the newly developed table entitled, NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support.
-Any questions should be directed to the Policy Office in the Division of Institution and Award Support at firstname.lastname@example.org. – June 2021
+- Frequently Asked Questions (FAQs) regarding Current and Pending Support consistent with the new table, NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support.
+Direct questions to the Policy Office in the Division of Institution and Award Support at email@example.com. – June 2021

 - Demo Site for Research.gov Proposal Preparation – Oct 27, 2020